Holiday rentals in Suffolk

 The Wool Towns of Lavenham, Kersey, Clare, and Cavendish are utterly enchanting with their timbered buildings, pink cottages, and grand churches, demonstrating their former wealth as medieval wool producers.
 The major towns of Bury St Edmunds and Ipswich are packed with history and culture.
 Then there are the historic sites, from the treasure-loaded Anglo-Saxon ship burial site of Sutton Hoo to the home of Charles Dickens.
 Better get cracking.

-Top things to do in Suffolk
+What are the top things to do in Suffolk?

 Orford Ness